w3f/polkadot-wiki/docs/learn/learn-staking.md

 bonding tokens (stake) on chain, and 2) nominate a set validator candidates to whom the stake will be allocated.
 Such stake is used to increase the amount of tokens held by such candidates, increasing their chance of being selected by the consensus for block production during a specific `era`.

 An era is a period of time of {{ polkadot: 24 hours :polkadot }}{{ kusama: 6 hours :kusama }}
 during which an `active set` of validators is producing blocks and performing other actions on chain.
 This means that not all validators are in the active set, and such set changes between eras.
 Each era is divided into 6 epochs or `sessions` during which validators are assigned as block producers to specific time frames or `slots`.
 This means that validators know the slots when they will be required to produce a block within a specific session, but they do not know all the slots within a specific era.
-This adds a layer of security as, potentially, multiple validators assigned to a slot might collude to harm the network only within the time frame of a session.
+Having sessions adds a layer of security because it decreases the chance of having multiple validators assigned to a slot colluding to harm the network.

 Validators who produce a block are rewarded with tokens and they can share such rewards with their nominators.
 Both validators and nominators can stake their tokens on chain and receive staking